weevood/MA-BDA_Project/README.md

 ### 2. Description of the features used and any pre-processing to extract additional features

+📝 TODO

 ### 3. Questions for which you hope to get an answer from the analysis

 We have decided to develop the following analytical questions and answer them using *Spark*.

-#### a) What are the characteristics and features that define an anomaly ?
-#### b) How to find the optimal value of the hyperparameter K of the K-means clustering ?
-#### c) What is the distribution of attacks on each protocol (*TCP, UDP, ICMP*...), by which service (port) were they carried out, what type of attacks are they and what was the final purpose of the attack ?
+#### a) What are the characteristics and features that define an anomaly ? <br> b) How to find the optimal value of the hyperparameter K of the K-means clustering ? <br> c) What is the distribution of attacks on each protocol (*TCP, UDP, ICMP*...), by which service (port) were they carried out, what type of attacks are they and what was the final purpose of the attack ?

 ### 4. Algorithms you applied